Plage i Laśkiewicz

 Plage i Laśkiewicz (Plage & Laśkiewicz) was the first Polish aerospace manufacturer, located in Lublin and manufacturing aircraft under Lublin name.
 Full name was: Zakłady Mechaniczne E. Plage i T. Laśkiewicz – Mechanical Works E. Plage & T. Laśkiewicz.
-The factory produced aircraft between 1920 and 1935, when it was nationalized as the LWS.
+The factory produced aircraft between 1920 and 1935, when it was nationalized as the Lubelska Wytwórnia Samolotów.

 History

 Beginnings and license production

-The company was founded in 1860 as Fabrykę Wyrobów Miedziowych, a mechanical workshop specializing in the manufacture of copper products.
+The company was founded in 1860 as Fabryka Wyrobów Miedziowych, a mechanical workshop specializing in the manufacture of copper products.
 However, by 1919 it had been renamed Plage i Laśkiewicz and that year it started producing aircraft.
 On February 17, 1920, the Polish government ordered a licence production of Italian fighters Ansaldo A.1 Balilla and light bombers Ansaldo A.300 in Plage & Laśkiewicz.
 The first Polish A.300 was flown on June 14, 1921.
-However, due to lack of experience, a quality of produced aircraft was low, and there were numerous crashes.
+However, due to the lack of experience, the quality of produced aircraft was low, and there were numerous crashes.
 As a result, the order was limited to 70 A.300 and 50 A.1 only, produced by 1924.

 Despite its unsuccessful beginning the factory gained experience, and there were no major problems with future aircraft series.
 In 1924, the Polish government ordered a licence production of French light bombers Potez XV, and in 1925–1926, there were built 100 of them in Plage & Laśkiewicz.
 In 1928–1931 the works produced 150 of more modern Potez 25.
 In 1929–1930 the works produced 11 passenger planes Fokker F-VIIb/3m on Fokker licence, and 20 of own Fokker F-VIIb/3m bomber modification.